wxtiles/wxtilesjs/docs/TilesApi.md

 A collection of vertical levels for which data exists and can be requested (as tiles) for an instance of a layer.

 This endpoint exposes the array of vertical positions that data exists for a particular instance.
-Each element can be used to substitute the &lt;level&gt; part of a tile URL.
+Each element can be used to substitute the {level} part of a tile URL.
 Not all layer instances have a vertical (e.g. it may be surface wave height and therefore only apply at sea level).
 If a layer has no vertical dimension, the array will be empty.

 ### Example
 ```javascript